 Contact an experienced Lancaster County Divorce Attorney

 A divorce can be emotionally draining in the best, most amicable of circumstances.
 Ilkhanoff & Silverstein provides compassionate and caring legal representation to ease your conscience.
 With more than four decades of experience with contested and uncontested divorce, mediation and arbitration, and fully litigated divorce cases, we can manage all aspects of your case and continually push forward towards a resolution that benefits you.
 We are dedicated, passionate legal professionals.
-We are dedicated to serving both York & Lancaster County, Pennsylvania, including Columbia, Elizabethtown, Hanover, Lancaster, New Freedom, and Red Lion from our offices in York, Shrewsbury, and East Petersburg.
+We serve clients across York & Lancaster County, including, but not limited to the communities of Ephrata, Landisville, Lititz, Manheim, Mount Joy, Mountville, and Lancaster from our offices in Shrewsbury & East Petersburg, Pennsylvania.
 If you need our help, we are ready.
+Our experienced attorneys can assist you through every step of your mediated divorce.
 For a consultation to discuss your legal matter, contact Ilkhanoff& Silverstein.